FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

 Inline editing
 ==============

-After the frontend editing have been activated from within TYPO3´s backend there are a scenario that needs to been taking into account.
-It is what kind of templating engine are used for the frontend template for the websites that you are using.
+After activating the extension from the TYPO3-backend you need to check what templating engine is used in the TYPO3-installation.

 CSS Styled Content (css_styled_content)
 ---------------------------------------

-If the installation are using the well known (and old) extension which is called css_styled_content are being used.
-The functionality comes straight out of the box and the editing can start directly.
+If the installation is using the well known (and old) css_styled_content-extension the functionality comes straight out of the box.
+The editing can start directly.

 Fluid Styled Content (fluid_styled_content)
 -------------------------------------------

-When it comes to fluid_styled_content there are some things that needs to be adjusted to your template to get the editing to work.
+When using fluid_styled_content there are some things that needs to be adjusted to your template to get the editing to work.
 First of all there is a view helper that needs to be included and configured.

 First import the namespace: